Links on SoundGuys may earn us a commission. Learn more.

 Yes.
 Good lord yes.
-With a listening level of 75dB (SPL), the Audio-Technica ATH-M50xBT are able to push tunes for 31.2 hours in total.
+With a listening level of 75dB (SPL), the Audio-Technica ATH-M50xBT is able to push tunes for more than 30 hours, 12 minutes in total.
 That’s a fair bit more than the other top-flight Bluetooth headphones offer, and should last you most of the week for commutes and work if you turn the volume down a little bit.

 How does the Audio-Technica ATH-M50xBT sound?

-A chart’s all well and good, so what’s it actually sound like, though?
+A chart’s all well and good, so what does it actually sound like?

 You’ll notice that songs with low background synths and kick drum samples with “thump” a little more with this kind of sound.
 For example, this is very apparent when you listen to Queen’s Radio Ga Ga.

 Possibly the least-important range for music, a decent response in the highs is where things can get a little weird.
-For example, the Audio-Technica ATH-M50xBT clearly tries to avoid resonances in the ear by downplaying 4kHz notes, but then returns to a more normal response.
+For example, the Audio-Technica ATH-M50xBT clearly tries to avoid resonances in the ear by downplaying 4kHz notes, but then returns to a more normal response in the following frequencies.
 All this means is that the atmospheric effects and harmonics might sound a little off, but probably won’t.
 Boring, right?

 This is pretty apparent in songs with slight vocal echo like David Bowie’s Lazarus.
-With the Audio-Technica ATH-M50xBT, as it’s tough to pick out if the vocal effect is really there or not.
+With the Audio-Technica ATH-M50xBT, it’s tough to hear if the echo effect is really there or not.